.png)

 Why Hart Square Village for our field trip?

 Hart Square is the nation's largest collection of historic log cabins.
 When students visit the Village, they are not just walking through a museum.
-They get to observe artists and tradespeople at work and gain a deeper appreciation for the Early American pioneers with our hands-on activities.
-We cap our daily student admission to 150 so your students can have a more intimate and memorable experience.
+They interact with artists and tradespeople at work and gain a deeper appreciation for the living traditions that are still an integral part of our North Carolina communities.
+We specialize in hands-on activities, ensuring that every child has a unique piece they have hand-crafted to take home with them.
+We cap our daily student admission to 200 so your students can have a more intimate and memorable experience.

 Complete the form below and we will get back to you!